 An invitation for you…

 Welcome to our website.
-We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services in the coming days.
+We’d like to thank you for popping by and take this opportunity to invite you to join us for our public worship services this Easter.
 They are open to all and everyone is welcome.

 Our gathered worship is a key expression of our love for God and we believe that when we gather together, Jesus is with us and among us.
-This coming Sunday (7th December) we have services in both of our Churches and we would love to extend a welcome to you even if you have never been to Church before or if it has been a while since you have been with us.
+This coming Sunday (19th April) there are services in both of our Churches.
+We would love to extend a welcome to you even if you have never been to Church before or if it has been a while since you have been with us.

 Christ Church